webinverters/win-with-logs/README.md

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

+## Release new version and publish

+./publish.sh "commit message"

 ## License

 A short snippet describing the license (MIT, Apache, etc.)